This Mexican Fideo Soup (Sopa Aguada) is made with fideo pasta, diced tomatoes, onion, garlic, corn, broth and simmered into perfection.

 Description

-This Mexican Fideo Soup (Sopa Aguada) is made with fideo pasta, diced tomatoes, onion, garlic, corn, broth and simmered into perfection.
+This Mexican Fideo Soup Recipe (Sopa Aguada) is made with fideo pasta, diced tomatoes, onion, garlic, corn, broth and simmered into perfection.

 Ingredients